InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

       of an InnerSource communities products becomes relevant.

     ?
 In the Guest/Host analogy, what would be the analogon of a PO?

+- Link to other learning path video which explains these roles in more detail

 ## Why role names matter